tainstr/misura.doc/live.rst

 Data Table
 ^^^^^^^^^^
-The Data table is accessible by clicking on menu Measure->Data Table.
+The Data table is accessible by clicking on menu :menuselection:`Measure --> Data Table`.
 It displays one column for each :term:`Loaded Dataset`.

 New data points are dynamically added at the end of the table.
 The table can be exported to ``*.csv`` file format anytime by right-clicking on the header.